dials/dials/doc/sphinx/documentation/tutorials/centring_vs_pseudocentring.rst

 The second part of this tutorial continues from the results obtained in the :doc:`correcting_poor_initial_geometry_tutorial` tutorial.
 You should work through that first to fix the incorrect beam centre recorded in the image headers and produce a correct indexing solution.
+Following those steps to the end, you will have two files:

+* :file:`bravais_setting_5.json` - the experimental geometry including a crystal
+  model with a primitive orthorhombic lattice
+* :file:`indexed.pickle` - the spot list from indexing

-Viewing the images using the :program:`dials.image_viewer` and the reciprocal lattice points in the :program:`dials.reciprocal_lattice_viewer` reveals the presence of split spots and minor lattices.
-This indicates some disorder in the sample.
+Viewing these files using the :program:`dials.image_viewer` and the reciprocal lattice points in the :program:`dials.reciprocal_lattice_viewer` reveals the presence of split spots and minor lattices.
 Nevertheless, these do not cause great difficulties in processing.
 More thought is required when considering the issue of possible pseudocentring.
 The structure can be solved in more than one space group.
 In cases such as this, the true symmetry may not be known until late stages of refinement.
 Even then, it might not be completely clear.
 Here we will investigate some features of the images that warn us of the challenges that lie ahead.

 If we were to integrate this dataset using the oP solution from the first part and continue on to the :program:`CCP4` data reduction pipeline, we would see that :program:`Pointless` chooses the space group :math:`P 2_1 2_1 2_1` but warns that the ``data were integrated on a primitive lattice, but may belong to a centered lattice``.
-Furthermore, :program:`cTruncate` finds strong evidence for translational NCS, for this basis along a vector of :math:`(0.0, 0.5, 0.5)`.
+Accordingly, :program:`cTruncate` finds strong evidence for translational NCS, for this basis along a vector of :math:`(0.0, 0.5, 0.5)`.
 The fact that this vector corresponds to a half integral step along a face diagonal should lead us to question the space group assignment.